govau/notify-client-java/DOCUMENTATION.md

 String smsSenderId='8e222534-7f05-4972-86e3-17c5d9f894e2'
 ```

-If you do not have have an `smsSenderId`, you must pass in an empty string or `null`.
+If you do not have have an `smsSenderId`, you can omit this argument.

 ### Response